-The Bank has a policy on Internal Capital Adequacy Assessment Process (ICAAP) approved by the Board, as stipulated by Bangladesh Bank.
+The Bank has a Board approved policy on Internal Capital Adequacy Assessment Process (ICAAP) as stipulated by Bangladesh Bank.
 The ICAAP also details the Risk Appetite of the Bank, assessment of material risks, the process for capital adequacy assessment to support business projections, adequacy of risk control framework, capital raising plans and Bank-wide stress testing.